appbaseio/dejavu/README.md

 ![Enhanced Filtering with Queries](https://i.imgur.com/HGEEYfu.gif)

-dejavu also supports query filtered view, where a user can write an Elasticsearch query and the data view will be filtered according to the query.
+Dejavu also supports showing filtered views based on an Elasticsearch query, as well as bulk updating or deleting documents via the query DSL.

 #### Modern UI elements